 Chateau de Champs-sur-Marne: Another

-rare example of a human figure - but, as
+rare example of human figures in this

-is most common the figures are Chinese.
+as is most common, the

-Is this a kind of pervy scene - or am I the
+figures are Chinese.
+Is this a kind of

-pervert in thinking it so??
+- or am I the pervert in thinking it so??

 Chateau de Champs-sur-Marne: